duomei98/cse15l-lab-reports/labreport3.md

 ![Image](https://media.discordapp.net/attachments/783745953680326656/1105979818941612032/Screen_Shot_2023-05-10_at_3.08.51_PM.png?width=1052&height=140)
 > `Pattern Not Found (press RETURN)` means that the phrase "pulmonary disease" is not in the file.
-Since I typed in `rr*.txt` for the file pattern, we start at rr166.txt, the first .txt file that begins with "rr", —— which does not have our phrase.
+Since I typed in `rr*.txt` for the file pattern, `less ip` begins searching at rr166.txt, the first .txt file that begins with "rr"—— which does not have our phrase.

 ![Image](https://media.discordapp.net/attachments/783745953680326656/1105999861339389973/Screen_Shot_2023-05-10_at_4.28.29_PM.png?width=2052&height=872)
 > Scrolling to the bottom of the file and typing `:n` allows you to go to the next page.
 I learned this from the website ([Link](https://flaviocopes.com/linux-command-less/#:~:text=In%20this%20case%20the%20behaviour,to%20go%20to%20the%20previous)